pyomeca/biorbd/README.md

 # Documentation
 The documentation is not ready yet, but will come soon, when it is ready the next paragraph applies.

 The documentation is automatically generated using Doxygen (http://www.doxygen.org/).
-You can compile it youself if you want (by setting `BUILD_DOC` to `ON`).
+You can compile it yourself if you want (by setting `BUILD_DOC` to `ON`).
 Otherwise, you can access a copy of it that I try to keep up-to-date in the Documentation project of pyomeca (https://pyomeca.github.io/Documentation/) by selecting `biorbd`.

 # Troubleshoots
 Despite my efforts to make a bug-free library, BIORBD may fails sometimes.
 If it does, please refer to the section below to know what to do.
 I will fill this section with the issue over time.